vintasoftware/django-zombodb/docs/integrating.rst

 ==============================
-Integrating with ElasticSearch
+Integrating with Elasticsearch
 ==============================

-ZomboDB integrates Postgres with ElasticSearch through Postgres indexes.
+ZomboDB integrates Postgres with Elasticsearch through Postgres indexes.
 You can learn more about how ZomboDB works by reading its `tutorial <https://github.com/zombodb/zombodb/blob/master/TUTORIAL.md>`_, but you don't need that to proceed.
 Just know that the integration is possible due to indexes and that ZomboDB is a Postgres extension.

 Installing ZomboDB extension
 ----------------------------